FastifyResty/fastify-resty/examples/fastify-resty-blog/README.md

 There are 3 types of controllers implemented:

-- :wrench: Automatic controller `author.controller.ts` for TypeORM entity
+- :wrench: Automatic zero-configuration controller `author.controller.ts` for TypeORM entity
-- :wrench: Custom controller `generator.controller.ts` without model entity binding
+- :wrench: Custom controller `generator.controller.ts` without model entity binding using custom service `generator.service.ts` with logic
-- :wrench: Automatic controller `post.controller.ts` with additional custom route and hook
+- :wrench: Automatic controller `post.controller.ts` with additional custom route and hook, using service with model integration

 As the result we will have the following API routes structure: